As NFL Week 14 arrives, it seems the NFC Least is dead.

 Yes, and change Hurts.
 Literally.

 Jalen Hurts outplayed Carson Wentz in Sunday’s 30-16 loss to the Green Bay Packers and is the player who looks capable of rallying the team around him.
-He displayed speed and athleticism, converting a 4th-and-18 into a 32-yard touchdown toss to Greg Ward when the Eagles trailed 23-3.
-And then Jalen Reagor made the game interesting with a punt-return TD pulling the Eagles within a touchdown.
+He displayed speed and athleticism, converting a fourth-and-18 into a 32-yard touchdown toss to Greg Ward when the Eagles trailed 23-3.
+And then Jalen Reagor made the game interesting with a punt-return TD, pulling the Eagles to within a touchdown.

 It wasn’t enough, but the Eagles at least came to life.

 "Carson Wentz is broken!
 The Philadelphia Eagles have broken him."

 Now they have to host the sizzling-hot New Orleans Saints and opened as a slightly less than a touchdown underdog.
 The Saints have the NFC’s longest winning streak, nine, and may have injured quarterback Drew Brees back on Sunday.
 That’s not always as bad as it sounds, because Brees could be rusty, but consider these implications:

 - The Eagles scored 17 points in three straight games and 16 on Sunday.

 - They have never reached 30 points in a game this year.